Rust-GCC/gccrs/gcc/config/rx/rx.md

 ;; combiner bridge patterns.
 Especially when the memory operands have a ;; displacement, the resulting patterns look too complex.
-;; Instead we manually look around the matched insn to see if there is a ;; preceeding memory load and a following memory store of the modified register ;; which can be fused into the single *_in_memory insn.
+;; Instead we manually look around the matched insn to see if there is a ;; preceding memory load and a following memory store of the modified register ;; which can be fused into the single *_in_memory insn.
 ;; Do that before register allocation, as it can eliminate one temporary ;; register that needs to be allocated.